irfanhkm/jago-syariah-statement-parser/README.md

 ## Description
 Parsing your e-statement from Jago Syariah app into CSV.
-Inspired from https://startkit.tech/bank-statement-converter but running locally.
+Inspired from https://startkit.tech/bank-statement-converter but running locally and support my yearly budgeting :D

 ## Diagram
 ![Screenshot 2024-01-07 at 12 30 35](https://github.com/irfanhkm/jago-syariah-statement-parser/assets/30617181/933f7482-1485-4f87-8df8-5c7a7174e378)